unionai/unionai-docs/source/guide/integrations/enabling-azure-resources/enabling-azure-blob-storage.md

 The simplest, most flexible approach is to provide Union the ability to add roles assignments against the blob storage container.
 [Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to assign roles to the blob storage container.
 These permissions should be scoped to the target container.
 Follow these steps to set up the required access:

-1. Navigate to the Azure portal and locate the target VNet.
+1. Navigate to the Azure portal and locate the target storage container.
-2. In the VNet's access control (IAM) section, create a new role assignment.
+2. In the storage container's access control (IAM) section, create a new role assignment.
 3. For the 'Assigned to' field, select the Union application's service principal.
 4. For the 'Role' field, you have two options:
    * Simplest approach: Assign the built-in Azure role `User Access Administrator`.